-Press the switch rearward and release, and the sunroof will open automatically from any position.
-The sunroof will open fully, the stop automatically.
+By pressing the switch rearward and releasing, the sunroof will fully open from any position and stop at the end of travel automatically.
 This is called Express Open.
-During Express Open operation, any movement of the sunroof switch will stop the sunroof.
+During Express Open, any activation of the sunroof switch will stop the sunroof.